Home

 Three or four hours unconscious there.

-I quoted this poem over at the cat milk page (where you won't find any poetry, or milk for that matter), and you can find more about feline related poetry at the cat poems page.
+I quoted this poem over at the cat milk page (where you won't find any poetry, or milk for that matter).
+You can find more about feline related poetry at the poems and quotes pages.

 Since the poem describes a black cat with green eyes, I'm voting for the ironic name, "Milky" to be added to the list of black cat names, along with "Monro."